codio/tutorial_grunt_basic/annotations.md

         }
     }

+###Details on each Task
 Each task can be examined in more detail by clicking on the blue icon in the gutter.

+###Usemin - a minor headfuck
-One thing you will notice if you examine the task list is that there are no specific tasks for `concat`, `cssmin` and `uglify` yet these tasks are actually being performed.
+One thing you will notice if you examine the task list is that there are no specific tasks for `concat`, `cssmin` and `uglify` yet these tasks are actually being invoked.

 This is because `usemin` is performing some magic in the background.

-For an explanation of how this works, click on the blue icon on the `useminPrepare` line.
+Click on the blue icon on the `useminPrepare` line for more details.

 @annotation:snippet task-clean
 For details on `clean`, see [grunt-clean](https://npmjs.org/package/grunt-clean)